neurologic/diy_ephys-lab/schedule.md

 - bright illumination (can be LED unless too much electrical noise)
 - lots of pins to make earthworm recording chamber
 - 3D print (or acrylic?) plant recording chamber
+- **ADC**
+	- audio input for 2 channels if enough amplification
+	- arduino if slow enough (and enough amplificiation)
+	- serial oscilloscope
+	- **	**, but most expensive
+	- Teensy should work great, but don't have it tested yet